 Gaming chairs can range in price from $50 to $500, so you need to consider your priorities when purchasing one.
 If you want body form technology and surround sound, you'll probably need to spend more money than if you're just looking for that extra bit of comfort in front of the console.

-When it comes to custom gaming chairs, here are a few features that are well worth the extra investment:
+When it comes to gaming chairs, here are a few features that are well worth the extra investment:

 - Breathable, soft fabrics